harishsn/trio-assignment/README.md

 });
 ```

+6. Any errors thrown are gracefully shown prompted to user for couple of seconds.\
-*Account details are stored in non-persistant variable locally
+7. Account details are stored in non-persistant variable locally\
 ```js
 let users: Array<IUser> = [
     {